 Part of what makes a variable-speed pump such an energy saver is the motor technology itself.
 Unlike other pumps which use an induction motor, variable-speed pumps use a permanent magnet motor—the same used in magnetic resonance imaging (MRI) machines and electric cars.
 The magnet motor creates less friction than induction motors, which increases efficiency.

-The right pump will also qualify for utility rebates, such as this Pumps Away Variable-Speed Pump, which also includes a lifetime warranty.
+The right pump will also qualify for utility rebates, such as this Pumps Away Variable-Speed Pump, which also includes an industry leading warranty.
 Bonus: you’ll also be hard-pressed to find a more affordable model.
 Of course, you’re welcome to try.

 A step above single-speed and a step below variable-speed, the dual-speed pump has two speeds: low and high.
 The low will save on energy costs (though not nearly as much as a variable-speed pump) and the high will be similar in performance to that of a single-speed pump.